AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 simply serve as a visual record for your player to see what quests have been handed down to him or her.

-YEP_RegionEvents: There are 255 Regions you can mark on your map.
-You can set it so that when players step on those specific Regions, a Common Event will play each time they step on it.
+<b>YEP_RegionEvents:</b> There are 255 Regions you can mark on your map.
+You can set it so that when
+players step on those specific Regions, a Common Event will play each time they step on it.
 To do so, bind a Common Event's ID to the Region number in this plugin's parameters.
 It will make it so that any tile with that very